 Message: 0199: System Security - Security password retry count exceeded.

 Solution: This message is displayed if you enter a wrong supervisor password more than three times.
 Confirm the supervisor password and try again.
-To clear the error, enter ThinkPad Setup.
+To clear the error, enter the ThinkPad Setup program.